 The attention to detail carries through in sizings as well, with the alpha system employed for the 1857 collection.
 This is a more exacting system of sizes, allowing each shoe to better fit it’s owner.
 For this reason, FootJoy strongly recommends a proper fitting prior to purchasing a pair of 1857’s.

 If the construction of the FootJoy 1857’s sound a lot like your favorite pair of high-end dress shoes, you’d be correct.
 And in fact, the 1857 collection extends beyond golf shoes, with a variety of different dress shoes available for purchase, too.

 The line of 1857 dress shoes are exactly what you’d expect – spike less, elegant and downright beautiful.
 There are traditional styles, as well as some design variations (think wingtips and monk straps), each ideal for business trips and weekdays at the office.

 But my favorite of the spike less shoes are the vibrant, show-stopping suede wingtips that come in a variety of bold colors.
 Rock them to the office on casual Friday, for a date out on the town, or simply to and from the golf club.
 Either way, these are the perfect way to spice-up any polished off-course look.

 Investing in a Pair of 1857’s

-The FootJoy 1857 shoes began selling at select golf clubs across the U.S. in July, but for all those itching to get in the mix, they’ll be made available on the FootJoy website in the coming months.
+The FootJoy 1857 shoes began selling at select golf clubs across the U.S. in July, but for all those itching to get in the mix, they’re now available online at the FJ 1857 website.

 Pricing starts at $750 for the golf shoes and $495 for the spike less shoes, but like any investment into the high-quality shoes, with proper care, they might just outlive you.